ibm-cloud-docs/assistant/tutorial.md

 You can add a conditional response that conditions on and includes the user's name for any other responses where personalization would add value to the conversation.

-## Step 6: Test the assistant from you web page integration
+## Step 6: Test the assistant from your web page integration
 {: #tutorial-integrate-assistant}

 Now that you have built a more sophisticated version of the assistant, return to the public web page that you deployed as part of the previous tutorial, and then test the new capabilities you added.